 The question is: how do you know what users are looking for?
 Simply put, how can you determine the particular search terms your potential customers are using to search for your product?

 Google analyzes all queries people tap into it, no matter how insignificant.
 Then, it makes some of that information available so that users of its ads platform can know which keywords are most important when writing advertising pieces.

 That same information can help you find relevant keywords for your content.

 Google Ads Keyword Planner allows you to know how much search volume (how many times a single term is used on the search engine in a month) a keyword has.
 It helps you discover related terms that may be more strategic to use.

 - The good news is that the tool is completely free, and gives you access to detailed information about keywords.
 This includes current and historical search volume on both desktop and mobile.

 - The downside is that KP is not a standalone tool.
-It is part of Google Ads platform, which means that if you do not use Google Ads, you’ll have to set up an account in order to use it.
+It is part of the Google Ads platform, which means that if you do not use Google Ads, you’ll have to set up an account to use it.